Dorothea Buck

-Early life and education
+Early life

-Dorothea Buck was born in April 1917, the fourth of five children in Naumburg an der Saale, where she grew up.
+Buck was born in 1917, the fourth of five siblings born to a pastor father and a teacher mother, in Naumburg, where she grew up.

 In 1936, at the age of nineteen, she was diagnosed with schizophrenia at Bodelschwingh Foundation Bethel.
 There she was exposed to baths and cold water head pourings for "disciplining", then common practices of psychiatry in the first half of the 20th century.
 She found the "complete speechlessness" to be especially humiliating: patients did not speak to each other and conversations between staff and patients were unusual.

-According to the "Law for the Prevention of Diseased Offspring" Buck was forcibly sterilized in the Bodelschwingh Foundation Bethel on 18 September 1936.
+According to the "Law for the Prevention of Diseased Offspring", Buck was forcibly sterilized in the Bodelschwingh Foundation Bethel on 18 September 1936.
+Buck was institutionalized four more times after being released from Bethel, a Christian hospital in what is now the German city of Bielefeld.
+She was sometimes treated with electroshock therapy, and after her last psychotic episode, in 1959, was injected with a "high dosages of antipsychotic drugs".

 Career

 After World War II, Buck began to work as a sculptor.
-From 1969 to 1982 she was a teacher of art and worked in Hamburg.
+From 1969 to 1982, she was an art teacher in Hamburg.
 After her last treatment, in the early 1960s, Buck became an advocate for mental health, introducing an approach that gave value to patients' experiences.